UQ-RCC/hpc-docs/guides/Software-Status.md

 ## Graphical or Browser Software

-Please consult the  [Open OnDemand User Guide](../guides/OnDemand-Guide.md) to see which software is installed and how to run.
-RStudio, Jupyter Notebooks and Labs, Gaussview, Mathematica and many CVL apps are available through Open OnDemand.
+Please consult the  [onBunya User Guide](../guides/OnDemand-Guide.md) to see which software is installed and how to run.
+RStudio, Jupyter Notebooks and Labs, Gaussview, Mathematica and many CVL apps are available through onBunya.

 ## Licensed Software